Mike Erickson: 2008 congressional campaign

 In 2008, Hooley announced her retirement from the House.
 Once again, Erickson ran for the Republican nomination, as did Republican opponent former gubernatorial candidate Kevin Mannix.
 In the closing weeks of the Republican primary, Mannix mailed 60,000 of his supporters copies of an email that alleged that in 2000, Erickson drove his pregnant girlfriend to a Portland abortion clinic and paid for her to have an abortion.
 The author of the email, a friend of the pregnant woman, originally sent the email in 2006 during Erickson's first congressional campaign, but had declined to give on-the-record interviews at that time.
 In May 2008, both women were interviewed by the Portland Tribune about the incident.
 Erickson denied the charges, stating that he drove a former girlfriend named Tawnya to a doctor's appointment and gave her $300, but did not know she was pregnant or had an abortion.
-In June, The Oregonian published a story based on claims from the woman herself, in which she described the event in more detail.
+In June, The Oregonian published a story based on claims from the woman herself, in which she described the event in more detail and provided photos, medical procedure and billing records.

 Erickson narrowly won the Republican nomination, but Mannix refused to endorse him in the general election, as did Oregon Right to Life.
 The two Oregon Republican members of Congress, Senator Gordon Smith and Congressman Greg Walden, also declined to endorse Erickson.
 Erickson lost in the general election to Democrat Kurt Schrader.

 2022 congressional campaign

 On March 8, 2022, Erickson filed to run for Oregon's newly created 6th congressional district.
 He won the Republican primary election and faced Democratic nominee Andrea Salinas in the November 2022 general election.
 Erickson lost the November general election.

 Erickson has filed a defamation against Andrea Salinas over her use of a political ad talking about his arrest in 2016.
-On Thursday December 1, 2022, the judge overseeing the case allowed the case to continue.
-This is significant because this case cites Oregon Revised Statute 260.532, which could overturn the election results.
-Erickson's attorney has stated that Erickson isn't currently seeking to bar Andrea Salinas from her elected office at this time.
+While the case was brought under a state law which could overturn the election result, Erickson's attorney stated in a December 2022 hearing that he wasn't currently seeking to prevent Salinas from taking office.
+The case is ongoing as of February 2024.

+2024 congressional campaign

+On January 31, 2024, Erickson announced a second run for the 6th district.
+He defeated three other candidates in the May 21, 2024, Republican primary and will face incumbent Andrea Salinas in the general election.
+Salinas defeated Erickson in the November general election.